spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 <TabItem value="From Leader Node">

-1. Log in to Local UI on the leader node to which the node you want to unlink is paired.
+1. Log in to Local UI on the leader node.

 2. From the left **Main Menu**, click **Linked Edge Hosts**.